On this page

 uint16_t ether_type = ntohs(eth_hdr->ether_type);

-Notice the comment /* lent */ on the packet buffer.
-This is critical documentation!
-The buffer is owned by the caller (VNS communication layer).
+The comment /* lent */ on the packet buffer is critical documentation.
+The buffer is owned by the VNS communication layer.
 We must not call free() on it.
-If we need to keep the packet beyond this function’s scope, we must malloc() a copy.
+If we need to retain the packet beyond this function’s scope, we must malloc() a copy.

 if (ether_type == ethertype_arp) {